Jira Integration

 Use Case 1: Multi-Client Consulting Firm

-Company: Gannet Solutions works with 3 clients
+Company: A consulting firm working with 3 clients

 Setup:

-- Personal Jira:
+- Global Jira:

-gannet-internal.atlassian.net - Project "Client X Requirements":
+consulting-internal.atlassian.net - Project "Client X Requirements":

 clientx.atlassian.net - Project "Client Y Requirements":

-clienty.jira.com - Project "Internal Tools": Uses personal Jira (no override)
+clienty.jira.com - Project "Internal Tools": Uses Global Jira (no override)

 Benefits:

-- Internal projects use company Jira
+- Internal projects use the company Jira

 Use Case 2: Enterprise with Department Jiras